-- Volatility measures,

-- VaR type approaches,

-- Monte Carlo simulation8;
+- Monte Carlo simulation,

-- Stress tests/scenario analyses9,
+- Stress tests/scenario analyses,

 - Impact of leverage, and

 - Portfolio concentration measures.

 13.2 A fund manager should conduct regular stress testing/scenario analysis to assess the impact of extreme market occurrences on the value of the portfolio.